Example: Chat App

 brand-review

-For announcements, post in a Restricted context where Leadership has full write access; grant all other members ReadOnly on that context so the whole org sees updates without chat noise or edits.
+For announcements, the context lives in the Leadership subgroup where members have full write access.
+The root group grants ReadOnly role so the whole org sees updates without chat noise or edits.

 Cross-context mentions